The-Tooth-Business/TheToothFairyDocs/README.md

 10. As the Fairy In Charge at Tooth Inc, fiscal responsibility is a huge part of my job.
 Having a place where I can see with a glance how the organisation is positioned makes it easier for me to focus on what is really important.

-11. As the Fairy in Charge I need to easily see how each continent's manager is rating so I can quickly take steps to maintain my good reputation.
+11. As the Fairy in Charge I need to easily see how each continents' manager is rating so I can quickly take steps to maintain my good reputation.

+##### After second consultation with FIC

+1. As the FIC I can use magic to increase online security, so spending extra money for heightened security is not a priority.

+2. As the FIC I operate in all the major currencies and need my dashboard to give me the daily Fairy $ exchange rate which is based on an amalgamation of the biggest currencies.

+3. As the FIC I am a very visual person so I would like charts on my dashboard so I can easily understand the displayed data.

+##### Follow up Market Research

+1. As an anxious parent I need an email confirmation of booking, because I never believe the online confirmation page until it is backed up by email.

+2. As a babysitter I need to be able to register quickly if one of my charges loses a tooth on my watch so that I can get back to watching TV and eating free ice-cream.

+3. As a parent who wants to keep magic alive in my house for as long as possible I need a website that has an innocuous landing page in case my kid stumbles on it.

 *********

 #### Functionality/ Features